suiet/wallet-kit/website/docs/Hooks/useWallet.md

   const wallet = useWallet();

   function handleGetAccounts() {
-    if (!wallet.connected) return
+    if (!wallet.connected) return;
-    const accounts = getAccounts()
+    const accounts = wallet.getAccounts();
+    console.log('Permitted accounts of this wallet:', accounts) }
 }
-}
 ```

 ### switchAccount

 Switches the current main `account` to the one with the given address.

-Accepts optional callbacks for success and error handling.
+Make sure the address you're switching to is available in the wallet's accounts.
+You can use `wallet.getAccounts()` to get the list of available accounts.

 | Type                                                                                                      | Default |
 | --------------------------------------------------------------------------------------------------------- | ------- |